 #7: Start a YouTube channel.

-Like other social media channels, regularly posting new content is the best way to generate a following, so it will require some ongoing attention to get the most out of it.
+Like other social media channels, regularly posting new content is the best way to generate a following, so it will require ongoing attention to get the most out of it.

 The more videos and subscribers your channel has, the more passive income your YouTube channel can generate.